mox669/xunit.nvim/README.md

 ## Implemented
 + registering all tests per buffer
+  + checking first, if loaded cs file actually is using Xunit
 + supports `[Fact]`, `[Theory]` and  `[InlineData()]`
 + list all tests with `:XShowTests`
 + execute test command based on selected test in buffer with `:XRunTest`